Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 Other formats, such as CBOR, support maps with non-primitive keys and preserve them as such.

 > JSON doesn't natively support complex or composite keys.
-> To encode structured objects as map keys, see [Encode structured map keys](serialization-json-configuration.md#encode-structured-map-keys).
+> To encode structured objects as map keys, see [Allow structured map keys](serialization-json-configuration.md#allow-structured-map-keys).
 >
 {style="note"}